“Frequently” Asked Questions

 - Why did you stop participating in the [IMO after 2012 | IOI after 2014] even though you were still eligible?

 The short answer for both is that I wanted to learn and try too many things other than olympiads, and I thought this learning and experimentation was more important than getting more medals from the same competition.
-The long answer is in a 5,000-word blog post draft that has existed since 2013 but is still not done, so, stay tuned?
-Or if you really want to read it, poke me to motivate me to post it sooner.
+The long answer is this 5,000-word blog post.

 - How do I get better at math competitions? etc.